mybb/docs.mybb.com/1.8/development/plugins/hooks.md

 # MyBB Hooks

-The following list was generated using [MyBB Hook Finder](https://github.com/euantorano/MyBB-Hook-Finder), the line numbers may be out of date therefore it is advisable to generate your own list.
+The following list was generated using [MyBB Hook Finder](https://github.com/euantorano/MyBB-Hook-Finder).
+The line numbers may be out of date.

 <table>
     <thead>